Faced with the crisis, companies lack responsiveness

 Economic unemployment

 First observation, therefore: the high degree of inaction contractors.
-At Belgian level, the human resource services group SD Worx asked 573 SMEs about the measures they plan to take in the face of rising costs.
+At Belgian level, the human resource services group SD Worx asked 573 SMEs regarding the measures they plan to take in the face of rising costs.
 This gives us a more pragmatic view.
 To reduce labor costs, one out of five Belgian SMEs will no longer replace, or less, departing employeeswhile 13.4% of them do not rule out fire and that 13.2% will resort to economic unemployment.

 To reduce their energy bills, 44% will lower the temperature in their premises and almost a third will invest in solar panels and insulation.
 A minority also think of teleworkthe reduction of travel, as well as small cost-saving measures.